civ-clone/base-strategy-exploration/README.md

-# package-template
+# base-strategy-exploration

-This is a template repo.
+The `Strategy` and `Routine`s to handle exploration.
+This will handle building explorers, prioritising where to explore